dotnet/docs/docs/core/porting/windows-compat-pack.md

 ---
-title: Use the Windows Compatibility Pack to port to .NET Core
+title: Use the Windows Compatibility Pack to port code to .NET Core
 description: Learn about the Windows Compatibility Pack and how can you use it to port existing .NET Framework code to .NET Core
 author: terrajobst
 ms.author: mairaw